-Add 2 teaspoons sugar, 1 ½ tablespoon soy sauce, ½ teaspoon dark soy (optional), ½ teaspoon oyster sauce, 1 teaspoon Shaoxing wine, ¼ teaspoon salt, and ½ teaspoon sesame oil, and water to the bowl and mix the marinade well with the pork.
+Add 2 teaspoons sugar, 1 ½ tablespoon soy sauce, ½ teaspoon dark soy (optional), ½ teaspoon oyster sauce, 1 teaspoon Shaoxing wine, ¼ teaspoon salt, and ½ teaspoon sesame oil, and mix the marinade well with the pork.
 Set it aside to marinate for 15-20 minutes at room temperature.
-Once it has marinated for 15-20 minutes, add the cornstarch into the bowl or pork ribs and mix well with the marinade to form a slurry to coat all the meat.
-(If there is not enough marinade to create a slurry, add 1 tablespoon of water to the meat and mix well until the meat is well coated with the marinade slurry, there shouldn't be any dry clumps of cornstarch.)
+Once it has marinated for 15-20 minutes, add 2 teaspoons potato starch into the bowl of pork ribs and mix well with the marinade to form a slurry to coat all the meat. **I like a thicker sauce, but if you prefer a thinner and runnier sauce, then add 1½ teaspoon of starch instead.**

 Steaming the Pork

 Using a wok or high-walled large pot set the bamboo steamer, metal trivet, or crisscrossed wooden chopsticks to the bottom of the pan or wok.

 Add in water til it reaches just below the bottom of the bamboo steamer, metal trivet, or crisscrossed wooden chopsticks.
 You don't want the water to touch the bottom of your plate during the steaming process.

 Set the stove to high heat, cover your wok or pan with a lid (unless you are using a bamboo steamer - use the bamboo lid instead), and wait approximately 10 minutes for it to get hot and for the steam to build up in the pan.

 Once cooked, remove from steamer and add garnishes and serve hot with white rice! :)

 - Ask your butcher to cut the side ribs into 1-inch strips length-wise.
 You can chop the ribs up into smaller bite-sized pieces at home.

 - If you don't have a steamer, you can create a makeshift one with a pair of wooden chopsticks set on the bottom of the wok crisscrossed.
 You will need a lid for the pan for this method

 - If you are using bamboo steamers, quickly run them under running water to give them a bit of a soak before steaming

 Serving: 1Serving | Calories: 640kcal | Carbohydrates: 5g | Protein: 49g | Fat: 25g | Sodium: 916mg | Sugar: 2g